VictorTagayun/HighFive/README.md

 The modules required in addition to the `Cozmo` module are:

 * numpy
-* Common
 * OpenCV

-Common is a package included in the Git repo: https://github.com/Wizards-of-Coz/Common

 I have used OpenCV3 with the project.
 You will need to install OpenCV following the instructions on their website.